Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 ```

 Separately, vector indexes have been added to the already existing indexing_policy and only require two fields per index:
-the path to the relevant field to be used, and the type of index from the possible options - flat, quantizedFlat, or DiskANN.
+the path to the relevant field to be used, and the type of index from the possible options - flat, quantizedFlat, or diskANN.
 A sample indexing policy with vector indexes would look like this:
 ```python
 indexing_policy = {